 Anti-arrhythmia medications work on the electrical pathway to slow, speed, or regulate your heartbeat.
 They are especially helpful for uncomplicated abnormal heart rhythms.
 The goal is to lower the average heart rate to below 110 beats per minute, which is called “rate control.”
 Some patients remain symptomatic despite adequate control of the heart rate.

 For some forms of arrhythmia, we recommend the use of an implantable device—such as a pacemaker or defibrillator—to regulate your heart's rhythm.
-At Mount Sinai Heart, we use transtelephonic monitoring, which are small devices that work in conjunction with a pacemaker or defibrillator to transmit your heart rhythm over the phone to your physician.
+At Mount Sinai Fuster Heart Hospital, we use transtelephonic monitoring, which are small devices that work in conjunction with a pacemaker or defibrillator to transmit your heart rhythm over the phone to your physician.
 These can be helpful for routine check-ups and also in case of unusual cardiac activity.

 Pacemakers help if your heart beats too slowly.
 Often when your heart is not beating fast enough it means that your heart is not pumping enough blood throughout the body.
 When this happens, you might experience fatigue, weakness, lightheadedness, shortness of breath, or fainting.
 To treat this condition, we often recommend a pacemaker.
 There are several types of pacemakers available, so we can find the one that meets your needs more appropriately: